 This course is an exploration of the area of linkage between the visual and auditory senses.
 Work with sound and recording equipment, projected images and multimedia hardware and software is included.
 Students will produce finished multimedia pieces.

-ART 187 PHOTOGRAPHY, FILM, AND MEDIA I
+PHOTOGRAPHY, FILM, AND MEDIA I ART 187 (1T, 2E)

-(1T, 2E) 2 credits

-PREREQUISITE: ART 173 or PFC 177 or Permission
+2 credits PREREQUISITE: ART 173 or PFC 177 or Permission of instructor fessional quality finished pieces.

-of instructor

 This course is designed to help the student explore creative approaches to photography, film, and related media.
 Problems in darkroom techniques, laboratory techniques, and special effects are included.
-Upon completion, the student should be able to apply these techniques to professional quality finished pieces.
+Upon completion, the student should be able to apply these techniques to pro-

-ART 188 PHOTOGRAPHY, FILM, AND MEDIA II
+ART 188 PHOTOGRAPHY, FILM, AND MEDIA II (1T.
+2E)